tomirendo/surface-code-magic-state-cultivation/README.md

 ### Main Results: Clifford Simulations

-The main simulation results use Clifford tableau simulation via Stim and Sinter.
+The main simulation results use Clifford simulation via Stim and Sinter.
 To reproduce the results:

 1. **Generate circuits**: Creates all Stim circuit files needed for simulation
    ```bash